How can we help you?

 To calculate your premium, we look at a variety of factors related to your business, such as its size, turnover and number of employees.
 Your business activities are also important, as some types of work naturally involve more risk than others.
 It also depends on the type of insurance you are buying.
 So, if for example you’re buying office contents insurance, your premium will depend on the value of the equipment and belongings you want to insure.

-You must have a minimum cover of £5 million for employers liability.
+You must have a minimum cover of £10 million for employers liability if you have employees, which is a standard limit.
 Failure to have this can mean fines of £2,500 for every day that you’re not properly insured.

 Various factors influence the level of cover you need, including the size of your business, the type of work you do and the requirements of your clients.
 You may also find that your regulatory body specifies a certain level of cover, depending on the industry you operate in.